 Our published Field Change Request procedure provides a way for landowners and managing organisations to request this consent for changes they are planning.
 If something is changing on a protected green space close to where you live, in the first instance please direct your query to the landowner.

 To establish whether Fields in Trust's consent is required for a specific change you should first check the legal documents relating to the space.
 They may include Governing Instruments, conveyances, transfer documents, deeds and Land Registry office copy entries.
 These documents will provide the basis and justification for seeking any consents from Fields in Trust.
 You should consider whether you wish to seek independent legal advice.

-Fields Change Requests are reviewed monthly and the Executive have delegated authority to respond to certain types of requests.
+Fields Change Requests are reviewed monthly and the Fields in Trust Executive have delegated authority to respond to certain types of requests.
 Most cases are reviewed by our Land and Planning Committee which is a representative group of Trustees with the greatest relevant experience.
-The Fields in Trust Scotland and Cymru Committees have responsibility for these decisions in the devolved nations.
-We reserve the right to refer any application to full Council who meet on a quarterly basis.
+The Fields in Trust Scotland and Cymru Committees have responsibility for these decisions in their respective nations.
+We reserve the right to refer any application to our full Council who meet on a quarterly basis.

 We have published guidance notes and policies setting out how we deal with certain types of requests to support you in completing your request.
 Please refer to these to see if your question is answered before getting in touch with us:

 If you would like more information about the Field Change Request process, have completed the pre-application wizard and would like further advice before starting your application or have a query not answered in the above guidance, please use our contact form, selecting Field Change Request as the topic of your enquiry.